The Top ABM Questions Marketers Are Asking

 ABM, or account-based marketing, is a marketing strategy that’s being adopted across B2B industries at an incredibly rapid pace.
 And with good reason, as a study by Demand Metric found that 97% of ABM practice leaders said that ABM offered a higher ROI than other marketing methods, with 38% calling it ‘much higher.’

-At our lunch and learns, we polled our audience with various ABM questions and found that attendees were at very different stages of implementing their ABM strategies.
+At a recent RollWorks lunch and learn, we polled our audience with various ABM questions and found that attendees were at very different stages of implementing their ABM strategies.
 Some marketers shared campaigns they had already ran, such as direct mail posters, while others joined the lunch and learn to find out how to get started.

 For those marketers who couldn’t attend this lunch and learn event, I thought I would compile the top ABM questions that marketers asked, along with our answers.